Deciphering the neural control of flexible innate behaviors

-One of the fundamental challenges in neuroscience is linking behaviors with the dynamics of specific groups of neurons in an animal's nervous system.
 Consider the richness of the cues perceived by an animal and the range of motor actions it can choose to respond with.
-Under constantly changing conditions, the animal has to extract relevant features from the high-dimensional stimuli, choose among many alternatives and coordinate appropriate motor actions rather quickly.
-Remarkably, even simple living systems seem to be able to do such high-dimensional computations very robustly under nonstationary and noisy conditions.
-Yet, even in simple animal model systems, the mechanisms for coordinating robust population-level information processing through the animal's nervous system are not fully understood.
+Under constantly changing conditions, the animal has to extract relevant features from the high-dimensional stimuli and choose among many alternatives and coordinate appropriate motor actions in a flexible manner.
+This flexibility in organizing the behavioral response allows the animal to adapt to the environmental context.
+Remarkably, even simple living systems seem to be able to make these high-dimensional inferences very robustly under nonstationary and noisy conditions.
+Yet, even in simple animal model systems, the mechanisms for coordinating flexible voluntary behaviors are not fully understood.

-I am interested in understanding how nervous systems coordinate the population dynamics of neural pathways that mediate robust sensorimotor communication and control.
+I am interested in understanding how the nervous system orchestrates the robust sensorimotor communication pathways that control flexible organization of innate behaviors.
 Recent advances in genetics and electrophysiological technologies are opening up avenues to study how Drosophila (fruit fly) accomplishes this impressive engineering feat.
-I am drawn to Drosophila because it is a tractable model system that displays a wide array of interesting behaviors.
-Using Drosophila as the experimental model system, I work on developing tools for simultaneous multi-unit in vivo recordings of neuronal activity, for extracting relevant information from such high-dimensional recordings and for relating that information to an animal's behavior.
-On the analysis side, I strive to develop computational tools that are general and useful in other model systems as well.
+I am drawn to Drosophila because it is a tractable model system that displays a wide array of interesting innate flexible behaviors.
+Given the anatomical organization, populations of descending interneurons are in a prime position to play a vital role in flexible sensorimotor control.
+My current experimental focus is on analyzing the population dynamics of descending interneurons in flexible sensorimotor behaviors.
+On the computational analysis/modeling side, I strive to develop computational tools that are general and useful in other model systems as well.

-In the context of Drosophila systems neuroscience, I work closely with Jayaraman Lab, Harris Lab (APIG), Card Lab and Simpson Lab in Janelia Farm.
-I also have active computational collaborations with labs working on the rodent model system (Pastalkova Lab, Dudman Lab and A.Lee Lab).
+In the context of Drosophila systems neuroscience, I work closely with Card Lab and Dickson Lab, Jayaraman Lab and Harris Lab (APIG) in Janelia Farm.
+I also have active computational collaborations with labs working on the rodent model system (Dudman Lab and Pastalkova Lab).

 Digital reconstruction of neurons from microscope images is an important and challenging problem in neuroscience.
 In this paper, we propose a model-based method to tackle this problem.
 We first formulate a model structure, then develop an algorithm for computing it by carefully taking into account morphological characteristics of neurons, as well as the image properties under typical imaging protocols.
 The method has been tested on the data sets used in the DIADEM competition and produced promising results for four out of the five data sets.